-If incremental teaching is needed for NO GOOD objects only, skip to step 3.
+If incremental teaching is not needed for GOOD objects, skip to step 3.

-Short press (< 1s) the HMI Button to acquire a GOOD image.
+Short press (< 1s) the HMI Button to acquire a

-Long press (> 4s, until the red LED on HMI lights up) the HMI Button to start acquiring NO GOOD objects.
+3. Long press (> 4s, until the red LED on HMI lights up) the HMI Button to start acquiring NO GOOD objects.
 Red LED and red spot start blinking.